JSCOTT40/Time-Series/README.md

 # Time Series Generator and Filter Tool
-Summary of Skills Learned Through PHYS 4060: Time series and Spectral Analysis
+Summary of Skills Learned Through PHYS 4060: Time series and Spectral Analysis, the code is being improved through a more interactive interface using pyQt5 however the overall mathematics and function of what is to be done remains the same.

 This Python script allows you to generate, visualize, and apply frequency-based filters to synthetic time series data.
 The tool is interactive, prompting the user for input parameters to define the characteristics of the time series, including frequencies, amplitudes, phases, and noise levels.
 Additionally, it provides options for filtering the time series using high-pass, low-pass, and band-pass filters.